rspamd/rspamd/doc/modules/dkim.md

 means that this message was definitely signed by `gmail.com` (unless gmail.com private key has been compromised, which is not a likewise case).

-## Principles of work
+## Supported features

 Rspamd can deal with many types of DKIM signatures and messages canonicalisation.
 The major difficulty with DKIM are line endings: many MTA treat them differently which leads to broken signatures.
 Basically, rspamd treats all line endings as `CR+LF` that is compatible with the most of DKIM implementations.
+From the version 1.3, Rspamd DKIM module also supports signing of messages.

 ## Configuration